-For the past ten years, Mr. Goldman has served as Chief Executive Officer of TextPower, Inc., a company he also co-founded.
-TextPower provides software-integrated text messaging alerts to various institutions.
-Mr. Goldman also speaks, writes and educates regarding cybersecurity issues, and has assisted Fortune 1000 companies in licensing, developing, building and operating wireless technologies and systems around the world.
+For 11 years, Mr. Goldman has served as Chief Executive Officer of TextPower, Inc., which provides software-integrated text messaging alerts to utilities, municipalities and courts.
+He holds multiple patents for cybersecurity-related authentication technologies and speaks, writes and educates executives about cybersecurity matters.
+He has assisted Fortune 1000 companies in licensing, developing, building and operating wireless technologies and systems around the world.

 Mr. Goldman was nominated to serve as a director of the Company because of his extensive experience with cybersecurity, advanced technologies and global market strategies.
-He currently serves on the Audit and Compensation and Stock Option Committees.
+He currently serves on the Audit Committee.